lgeorgieff/ccbuild/README.md

                           You may specify multiple compilation units.
                           If no compilation unit is specified, all units defined in the configuration files will be processed.
+ --ignore-check-fs        Ignore the processing of the configuration property
+                          "checkFs" which is responsible for checking whether specified files are included in the defined compilation units.

 ccbuild exits with the return code 0 in case of successful compilation(s) this includes warnings as well.
 In case of compilation errors the return code is 1.